dustpg/LongUI/README.md

            1. ConsoleHelper -- helper for logging for debugging
            2. ScriptInterfaceGenerator -- helper for binding script interface
   -  LongUI -- core project, designed to be a static-link framework
-  -  LongUITest -- my test project, just for me for debugging,  maybe you cannot build it
+  -  LongUITest -- my test project, just for me for debugging

 ## 项目列表